 Research Assistant Professor; Ph.D., University of Delaware, 2008.
 Energy policy and economics; power sector restructuring; sustainable energy modeling; climate change.

 William Latham email@example.com

 Director, Center for Applied Business & Economic Research; Associate Professor of Economics; Associate Professor of Urban Affairs and Public Policy; CEEP Senior Policy Fellow.
 Ph.D., University of Illinois, 1973.
 Economics of energy and environmental modeling, forecasting and impacts.

 William F. Ritter firstname.lastname@example.org

-Professor and Department Chair, Bioresources Engineering and CEEP Senior Policy Fellow; Ph.D., Iowa State University, 1971.
+Professor of Civil & Environmental Engineering (Retired, December 2014) and CEEP Senior Policy Fellow; Ph.D., Iowa State University, 1971.
 Groundwater pollution; waste management; water quality modeling; surface water contamination; irrigation management.

 Cesar Cuello firstname.lastname@example.org

 Professor, Santo Domingo Technological Institute and Universidad de Ciencias Sociales (Dominican Republic), and CEEP Policy Fellow; Ph.D., Delaware, 1997.
 Sustainable development; philosophy of science, technology, and society; environmental philosophy.